DaniSagan/RpnTex/README.md

 meaning_of_life
 ```

 You can store any kind of value, not only numerical values.
+For example, an entire equation:
 ```
 F G m_1 m_2 * r sq / * = @newton
 ```